Liam Massaubi

-Liam Massaubi is a Canadian entrepreneur, business person and investor.
+Liam Massaubi is a Canadian entrepreneur, businessperson and investor.
 He is an Aboriginal business consultant and designer.
 He is primarily focused in the construction, custom home building and concrete industry.
 He is a status member of the Henvey Inlet First Nation and is of both Mohawk people and Ojibwe descent.

 Career

 Massaubi began Kanati Clothing Company with a couple of friends in July 2009 and the company was originally operated from his mother's garage and it grew into a Toronto-based fashion label, retailer and manufacturer.

 The company gained notoriety as a pioneer in the fashion industry by creating an Aboriginal-influenced premium lifestyle band, which had not yet been seen before.
 "Kanati Co." grew to national distribution in the first year in business and it eventually developed into a 14-country distribution network over the next 5 years.
 The Kanati Co. brand is distributed in North America, United Kingdom, Europe and Japan through GSG Apparel, Inc.